Arcadia-Science/ProteinCartography/README.md

 #### Feature file main columns

 A variety of metadata features for each protein are usually pulled from UniProt for visualization purposes.
-The following table describes those features with examples.
+An [example `features_file.tsv`](examples/features_file.tsv) is provided as part of the repo.

-If you are providing a set of custom proteins (such as those not fetched from UniProt), you may want to include a `features_override.tsv` file that contains these features for your proteins of interest.
+If you are providing a set of custom proteins (such as those not fetched from UniProt) when using the **From-Query** mode, you may want to include a `features_override.tsv` file that contains these features for your proteins of interest.
 This will allow you to visualize your protein correctly in the interactive HTML map.
+You can specify the path to this file using the `override_file` parameter in [`config.yml`](config.yml).

+When using **From-Folder** mode, you should provide protein metadata in a `uniprot_features.tsv` file.
+You can specify the path to this file using the `features_file` parameter in [`config_ff.yml`](config_ff.yml).

+Note that the `override_file` parameter also exists in the **From-Folder** mode.
+The difference between `features_file` and `override_file` is that the former is used as the base metadata file (replacing the `uniprot_features.tsv` file normally retrieved from UniProt, whereas the latter is loaded after the base metadata file, *replacing* any information pulled from the `features_file`.
+In the **From-Query** mode, you can therefore use the `override_file` parameter to correct errors in metadata provided by UniProt or replace values for specific columns in the `uniprot_features.tsv` file that is retrieved by the pipeline.

+For either custom proteins provided through `override_file` in either mode, or base metadata provided by `features_file` in **From-Folder** mode, you should strive to include the default columns in the table below.
 Features used for color schemes in the default plotting rules are marked with *(Plotting)* below.
 Features used only for hover-over description are marked with *(Hovertext)*.

 | feature | example | description | source |
 |--------:|:-------:|:------------|:-------|